 Course presentation form

 Prerequisites.
 There are no prerequisites in terms of courses to attend.
-Students should be familiar with notions of mathematics and set theory, and with basic proof techniques, as taught in the mathematics courses of a bachelor in computer science.
+Students should be familiar with the basic notions of mathematics and set theory as taught in the mathematics courses of the first year.

 [M1] Introduction to Automata Theory, Languages, and Computation (3rd edition).
 J.E.
 Hopcroft, R. Motwani, J.D.
 Ullman.
-Addison Wesley, 2007.Additional reading material
+Addison Wesley, 2007.Further reading material for interested students

-[M2] Lecture Notes for Theory of Computing.
+[M2] Lecture Notes for Formal Languages.
 Diego Calvanese.
-2009.
-Will be made available on the course web page as scanned pages in pdf.
+2008.
+Available on the course web page as scanned pages in pdf.